Skip to main content

 Fundamentals

 HIPAA is fundamentally about the security and privacy of your health data within the healthcare system.
-It erects walls around your protected health information (PHI), dictating how it can be used and disclosed by your and providers.
+It erects walls around your protected health information (PHI), dictating how it can be used and disclosed by your health plan and providers.
 The ADA and GINA, conversely, are employment laws.

 Their purpose is to ensure that your health status or genetic makeup cannot be used to create disadvantages in your career, from hiring and firing to promotions and daily treatment.
 They safeguard your autonomy and protect you from being coerced into revealing sensitive information that is irrelevant to your job performance.